BlessingDev/Korean-Light-Novel-Analyzer/README.md

 # Korean-Light-Novel-Analyzer
-The purpose of this project is to analyze Korean light novel publishing market.
+The purpose of this project is
+1. analyze Korean light novel publishing market.

-1. Crawl book titles from Internet
-2. Make a Bayesian classifier
-3. Do clustering
-4. Visualize them

-I'm going to add bayesian classifier for light novels' genre.
+2. auto-generate genre to light novels.
-And clustering based on genre, description, title, author, etc.
+3. clustering based on genre, description, title, author, etc.
+'The FINAL PURPOSE: light novel recommendation'

 This software is using BeautifulSoup4, requests, urllib, KoNLPY modules.